-This summer, Gloria Dei (Old Swedes') Episcopal Church will be raising funds to provide tuition and living expenses for underprivileged students enrolled at Church Mission Society College in Kerala, India.
-Here's how you can help.
+During the summer of 2021, Gloria Dei (Old Swedes') Episcopal Church raised funds to provide tuition and living expenses for underprivileged students enrolled at Church Mission Society College in Kerala, India.
+You can still support this cause.

 In May 2021, as coronavirus case numbers began to drop in the US, India was in the throes of the world’s worst outbreak.
 400,000 new cases were reported each day, resulting in the closure of many institutions that sustain the population.

 Our interim priest, Rev. Koshy Mathews, identified Church Mission Society College in the state of Kerala that serves underprivileged populations.
 In speaking with the College Director, the best way to support the students was to provide funding for short-term living expenses and tuition when classes resume.
 Here's what the principal has to say: